 Ubuntu Security Notice 5079-2 - USN-5079-1 fixed several vulnerabilities in curl.
 This update provides the corresponding update for Ubuntu 14.04 ESM and Ubuntu 16.04 ESM.
 Patrick Monnerat discovered that curl incorrectly handled upgrades to TLS.
 When receiving certain responses from[…]

-Ubuntu Security Notice 4554-1 - It was discovered that libPGF lacked proper validation when opening a specially crafted PGF file.
-An attacker could possibly use this issue to cause a denial of service.
+Ubuntu Security Notice 5079-1 - It was discovered that curl incorrect handled memory when sending data to an MQTT server.
+A remote attacker could use this issue to cause curl to crash, resulting in a denial of service, or possibly[…]

 Ubuntu Security Notice 5078-1 - Richard Weinberger discovered that Squashfs-Tools mishandled certain malformed SQUASHFS files.
 An attacker could use this vulnerability to write arbitrary files to the filesystem.